jeremyrsmith/parsel/README.md

 val myString = "hello quasiquotes!" val mySuffix = " Yippee!"

-// This will result in an Expr, where myString is spliced in as Constant(StringLiteral("hello quasiquotes!")) val exampleExpr: Expr = pye"my_function($myString)"
+// This will result in an Expr, where myString is spliced in as:
+//     Constant(StringLiteral("hello quasiquotes!"))
+val exampleExpr: Expr = pye"my_function($myString)"

-// This will result in an AST, where mySuffix is spliced in as Constant(StringLiteral(" Yippee!")) in the same fashion,
+// This will result in an AST, where mySuffix is spliced in as:
+//     Constant(StringLiteral(" Yippee!"))
-// and exampleExpr is spliced in as an AST directly val example1: Module = py"""
+// in the same fashion, and exampleExpr is spliced in as an AST directly val example1: Module = py"""
     def my_function(str):
       return str + $mySuffix

     print($exampleExpr)
   """

 // This will result in a QuotedTree.
-When doQuote is called, the resulting AST will contain code to memoize the spliced
+When doQuote is called, the resulting
+// AST will contain code to memoize the spliced value of myString by binding
-// value of myString by binding it to a fresh variable name, which is substituted in the quoted code.
+// it to a fresh variable name, which is substituted in the quoted code.
 // This probably seems kind of useless, but I needed it for my motivating use case. val example2: QuotedTree = pyq"""
     $example1